Notable People

 She became important by sounding alarmed before many liberals were ready to admit alarm was warranted, and by backing that alarm with reporting rather than mood alone.
 That combination has made her one of the more recognizable left-of-center columnists of her generation.
 It has also made her easy to caricature.
 Critics hear panic.
 Admirers hear clarity.
 Both reactions miss part of what makes Goldberg durable.

-She is not just a pundit with strong feelings.
-She is a reporter of ideological ecosystems.
+She is more than a pundit with strong feelings.
+She is a reporter of ideological movement worlds.

 She learned early that movements have to be covered where they live

 The best place to begin is with Kingdom Coming.
 Michelle Goldberg's official site presents the book as the product of reporting through the Bush years, when she was tracing the growing power of Christian nationalism in American public life.
-The point was not simply that conservative Christians had political influence.
-The point was that a movement with its own media, institutions, myths, and ambitions was reorganizing the Republican coalition from below.
+The issue was larger than conservative Christian political influence.
+A movement with its own media, institutions, myths, and ambitions was reorganizing the Republican coalition from below.

 That frame turned out to be prophetic.